Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Results

-As a final analysis, we want to investigate the generalization ability of our proposed embedding-based method in terms of movements that are unusual for the used training dataset and how the model can generalize across different VR systems.
-For this, we use the dataset of Miller R. et al.~\cite{Miller2022CombiningBiometrics}, which includes 41 users that perform the same ball-throwing action in two sessions.
-This ball-throwing movement is certainly unusual for the gameplay of the ``Who Is Alyx?'' dataset.
-We can thus investigate how well our model can identify VR users performing unusual actions.
+As a final analysis, we investigated the generalization ability of our proposed similarity-learning method in terms of movements that are unusual for the used training dataset and how the model can generalize across different VR systems.
+For this analysis we used the 41 users from the MR dataset for testing.
+This allowed us to re-purpose the test-split from ``Who is Alyx?'' described in \Cref{sec:datasplit} and add it to the pretraining phase of the similarity-learning model.
+Consequently, we used 50 users for training and 13 for validation from ``Who is Alyx?'', and all 41 users from the MR dataset for testing.

-In addition, Miller R et al. use three different VR devices for recording their dataset: An HTC Vive, an HTC Cosmos and an Oculus Quest.
-The 41 users repeat the ball-throwing action 10 times for each device and each session.
-Thus, we can evaluate how well our model trained on the ``Who~Is~Alyx?'' dataset generalizes to different VR devices.

-First, we train our embedding-based model on the ``Who Is Alyx?'' dataset.
-For this, we use all available data by splitting the dataset into 50 training and 13 validation users.
-The 41 users from the dataset by Miller R. et al. are used for testing.
-We also change the sequence length for the network input from 33 seconds to three seconds, since each sequence from Miller R. et al. is exactly three seconds for each repetition.
-With this setup, we perform a hyperparameter search (75 runs) to find appropriate settings for our model to handle the shorter sequence lengths.
-Then, we use session one of the dataset from Miller R. et al. for enrollment and identify the users from their use-time data in session two.
-Note, that there are only 10 embeddings per user and device in the reference database, since no sliding window is used and thus, each repetition of each user is encoded into exactly one embedding.
-Therefore, we adjust the number of nearest neighbors we select for the majority voting from 50 to 10 (as explained in \Cref{sec:methodology}), since otherwise we inevitably consider wrong users.
-For the evaluation, we first test the model on the data of each device separately (Cosmos, Quest, and Vive) for enrollment and use-time, and then combine the data of all devices (all).
-Since we only have 10 executions per user and device as enrollment data, we do not vary the amount of enrollment data in this analysis.
-Similarly, we cannot vary the amount of use-time data, since each execution is exactly three seconds long.
+With this setup, we performed a hyperparameter search (75 runs) to find an appropriate configuration for the similarity-learning model.
+Since the 3 second sequences from the MR dataset are much shorter than the 33 seconds sequences we had worked with before, we reconfigured the pretraining phase to process inputs of 135 frames with 45 fps.
+Then, we used session one of the MR dataset for enrollment and identify the users from their use-time data in session two.
+Since there were only 10 embeddings per user and device in the reference database after enrollment, we adjusted the number of considered nearest neighbor reference embeddings (as explained in \Cref{sec:model_inference}) from 50 to 10 ––– otherwise we would inevitably consider wrong users.
+For evaluation, we first tested the model on each device separately (Cosmos, Quest, and Vive) for enrollment and use-time, and then combined the data of all devices (all).
+Since we only have 10 repetitions per user and device as enrollment data, we did not vary the amount of enrollment data in this analysis.
+Similarly, we did not vary the amount of use-time data, since we already used the entire sequences (i.e., 3 seconds) and did not sample subsequences.